 Both an eager learner and teacher endlessly curious about how others experience the world and how design and technology can make those experiences even better.

-Nature - capturing quiet moments through photography, observing creatures, collecting moss, or joyfully enduring it's challenges.
+Nature - observing it's spectacle, it's creatures, collecting moss, or joyfully enduring it's challenges.

-Technology - pushing boundaries, exploring new interactions, encountering the unimaginable.
+Technology - exploring new interactions, encountering the unimaginable, and pushing it forward to enhance the human experience.

-Craft - Embracing the process from ideation to experimentation, iteration to reflection.
+Craft - the process of ideation to experimentation, through iteration andreflection.

-The people and environments around us are full of meaningful insights that often go unnoticed.
+The people and environments around us are full of meaningful insights that go unnoticed.

-Design gives us the tools to uncover them, revealing ways to shape better experiences, both big and small, across the endless ways we live, work, and connect.
+Design provides tools to recognize these insights from big to small and in turn revealing ways to shape better experiences across the endless ways we live, work, and connect.

-From helping children explore digital art and tech literacy, to designing intuitive interfaces for cutting-edge medical tools that support neurological diagnosis.
-I’ve had opportunities to apply design where in ways that matter.
+From helping children explore digital art and tech literacy, to designing intuitive interfaces for cutting-edge medical tools that support neurological diagnosis, I’ve had the opportunities to apply design in ways I feel matter.

 Here are a few places where I’ve honed my skills, grown as a collaborator, and worked to make meaningful impact.